20th Annual Patient Congress:

 If you have any additional questions, please contact Jamie.Trotter@npaf.org

-We are very excited about the upcoming Patient Congress.
-Not only will we be celebrating the 20th anniversary of this event, but we will be talking about perhaps the most critical topic in health care today: the cost of care.
+We recently celebrated our 20th anniversary of this event, by talking about perhaps the most critical topic in health care today: the cost of care.

 What do we mean when we talk about the cost of care?
 For many, cost is a financial issue.
 What does our health care cost, how do we pay for it and how can we get our providers to listen to our concerns and incorporate them into our treatment plan?